MultiQC/MultiQC/docs/markdown/ai/index.md

 A button will copy the LLM-friendly formatted report data along with the system prompt into your clipboard, which you can then paste into your an AI chat interace of your provider of choice.

+### Copying prompts

+If you have access to an LLM that is not directly supported by MultiQC, you can copy the exact prompt that MultiQC uses to your clipboard.
+This can be pasted into whatever you have access to.

-You can also copy the prompt for the entire report by clicking the "Copy prompt" button in the toolbox:
+To do this, click the "Copy prompt" button in the toolbox:

 ![ai_toolbox_copy_button](../../../docs/images/ai_toolbox_copy_button.png)

 ## Context window

+A context window refers to the amount of text (in tokens) that an AI model can consider at once when processing input and generating responses, encompassing both the input prompt and the output.
-At the time of writing, modern LLMs typically have a context window size in `128,000` - `200,000` tokens, which translates to about `100,000` - `160,000` characters in report data.
-That means that very large reports - of thousands of samples - might not fit the context window.
-If the entire report doesn't fit the context window, only the general statistics table will be included in the prompt, as it represents the essential overall information of the report.
-If it doesn't fit, hidden-by-default columns be excluded from the prompt.
-If even that doesn't help, it wouldn't be possible to generate an AI summary - however, you can try the following:
+At the time of writing, modern LLMs typically have a context window size in 128k - 200k tokens, which translates to about 100k - 160k characters of report data.
+That means that very large reports - of thousands of samples - might not fit in the available LLM context window.

+MultiQC uses the following logic, moving on to the next step if the prompt is still too large:

+1. Attempt to include all report data in the prompt.
+2. Include just the general statistics table.
+3. Include the general statistics table, without hidden-by-default columns.
+4. Abort AI summary.

+If you're struggling to generate an AI summary, you can try the following:

-- Hide some columns in the general statistics table (see https://docs.seqera.io/multiqc/reports/customisation#hiding-columns) to reduce the context.
+- Hide additional columns in the general statistics table (see [Hiding Columns](../reports/customisation.md#hiding-columns)).
-- Open the HTML report in the browser, hide columns with the "Configure columns" button, or filter shown samples dynamically with the toolbox, and request the AI summary dynamically.
+- Hide General statistics data in the browser, and request the AI summary dynamically:
+  - Hide columns with the "Configure columns" button
+  - Filter shown samples dynamically with the toolbox
 - Copy the prompt from `multiqc_data/multiqc_ai_prompt.txt` or into clipboard with the "Copy prompt" button in the toolbox, and use it with extrenal services with a larger context window.

 ## Security Considerations

+MultiQC AI summaries are used at your own risk.
+Please treat results with appropriate mistrust and consider what data you are sending to external services.

+- API keys set in environment variables are not saved in report outputs
 - API keys put in the toolbox are stored only in your browser's local storage
 - No report data or keys are sent to any servers except the chosen AI provider

-- However, consider security implications when sending reports with sensitive data to your AI provider
+Seqera AI does not use inputs for subsequent fine-tuning or direct model improvement.